mdda/deep-learning-workshop/notebooks/2-CNN/8-Speech/README.md

 Again, the amount of data is really low (perhaps 4-5 examples of each animal).
 So the main take-away should be that this technique works surprisingly well (i.e. we should be surprised that it works at all).

+## Speech Synthesis (in progress)

+So far, the ```SpeechSynthesis_Test.ipynb``` isn't in a useable state - but the idea is to make something related to Tacotron, starting with simplifying the output stage.
+The current notebook explores whether sounds can be decently reconstructed from spectrograms.
+Since that seems to work (but by a nasty iterative FFT method), the next step is to learn to do the transformation via a network, potentially trained adversarially.